CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise01-dev.md

 - Task 1: Create a Log Analytics Workspace
 - Task 2: Deploy Microsoft Sentinel to a workspace
+- Task 3: Connect the Azure Activity connector
 - Task 4: Create an Analytics Rule
 - Task 5: Create an Automation Rule for Incident Assignment
 - Task 6: Create a Playbook for Automated Response
 - Task 7: Link Playbooks to Automation Rules